dandan-drori/Appsus/tasks.md

 # Dandan

-- full screen button for emails
+- add a default "To" for reply/forward

 - switch between open and closed envelope when marking as unread

 - when closing unfinished compose, save to drafts page

+- eventBus - <user-msg /> (after add / edit / delete - show the user a custom message)

 - apps integration - save email as a text note

 - styling

-- eventBus - <user-msg /> (after add / edit / delete - show the user a custom message)

 - integrate <long-text /> into preview so the body text wont overflow